Detailing Vintage Racers

 wheel spokes to match the color of the racing stripes.
 This adds a nice

 final touch.
-Finally detail the grille, headlights and tail lights with appropriate
+Finally detail the grille, headlights and tail lights with

 colors.
-After the car body has been clear coated and cured for at least a
+After the car body has been clear coated and cured for at least

 day, it is reassembled to the chassis (see preceding article- October